1927-08-27a: ~AUDIO~---images---comment---transcript---notes---links---site navigation

 TRIP TO GAY HEAD.

 On Thursday the Stokeys, Miss Munro and Mrs. Meyer went to Gay Head.
 They went on the Islander.
 They landed at Oak Bluffs and took the bus to Gay Head.
 The bus took about an hour and fifteen minutes.
-When they got to Gay Head they ate theiri lunch; next they went down to the beach.
+When they got to Gay Head they ate their lunch; next they went down to the beach.
 They collected all kinds of clay.
 Miss Munro collected Bryozoon which grows on the Laminaria.
 After they had collected the clay and other things it was time to go back to the bus.
-We all had lenses except Mrs. Stokey. they went back to Oak Bluffs by a different route.
+We all had lenses except Mrs. Stokey.
+They went back to Oak Bluffs by a different route.
 They went back on the Islander also.

 With the clay that Roger got he modelled four bowls and two boats.
 Billy modelled a bowl and a head.
 Roger modelled a dog head also; it was a pretty good dog head, too.
 (B.F.S.)